“That isn’t you. That isn’t living inside your heart. You let fear take over.”

 I took another step and then another.
 The elevation on our hike had me breathing pretty hard.
 The conversation was holding me accountable.
 “Don’t let fear limit your life.”
 I was grateful for the reminder.

-My journey home continued this weekend in Jackson Hole, Wyoming, where I reconnected with many of the wonderful people I met during the Hoffman Process.
-We spent valuable time reflecting on what has transpired since our personal growth retreat.
+I was in Jackson Hole, Wyoming, reconnecting with many of the wonderful people I met during the Hoffman Process.
+We were reflecting on what has transpired since our personal growth retreat.
 Jackson Hole is a magical, healing place and it offered a powerful reminder that change is a process, not an event.

 Setbacks are part of the journey.
 We won’t always get it right.
 I definitely haven’t.
 When you fall down, trust that failure is a powerful teacher and the path to achievement.
 Ask for forgiveness.
 Forgive yourself and be gentle on the self-talk.
 If there is a next level you want bad enough, the only failure is to not continue trying.

 Here’s what I have learned: Fear is a powerful, driving force that can produce limiting beliefs, thoughts, feelings, and behaviors that inhibit our potential, relationships, happiness and fulfillment.
 Fear holds us back.

 The key to transformation is to understand the truth.

 The truth is, those limiting beliefs, thoughts, patterns and learned behaviors aren’t who we are!
 They are just stories we tell ourselves and strategies we adopt to survive.
 We don’t have to simply survive.
 We can choose to thrive.